 Recently we’ve had a number of patients with similar complaints- noisy neighbours, or a snoring partner, that keep them from getting a good night’s sleep.
-We all know how important it is to get quality sleep, and if a noise in your environment is keeping you awake, ear plugs can be a good option.
+We all know how important it is to get quality sleep, and if a noise in your environment is keeping you awake, ear plugs for sleeping can be a good option.
 But with all the options out there, it can be tricky to know which kind to purchase, and what to expect.

 When we are talking about ear plugs for hearing protection, fit is the most important factor.
 We want the ear to be protected from the loud sound going in.
 When it comes to plugs for quality sleep, however, we want to reduce sound but focus on comfort.
 No ear plug is going to be able to completely block out all sound- our skull bones also conduct sound so if it’s loud enough, you will hear it, even with very well fitting plugs.
 It’s important to be aware that sleep plugs will reduce sound, not eliminate it completely.